 Building depth is typically related to building use and the need for access to light and ventilation to building interiors and the comfort and amenity required for inhabitants.
-Generally, commercial buildings have larger rooms and can be deeper than residential buildings.
-Mixed use buildings have larger commercial floor plates combined with smaller residential floor plates.
-The controls in this Section respond to these variables.

 - O.01 To promote the design and development of sustainable buildings. - O.02 To achieve living and working environments with good internal amenity and minimise the need for artificial heating, cooling, and lighting. - O.03 To provide viable and useable commercial floor space. - O.04 To achieve usable and pleasant streets and public domain at ground level by controlling the size of upper level of buildings. - O.05 To achieve a city skyline sympathetic to the topography and context. - O.06 To allow for view sharing and view corridors. - O.07 To reduce the apparent bulk and scale of buildings by breaking up expanses of building wall with modulation of form.